Unlocking Success: A Comprehensive Guide to the 21 Stages of Sales Performance Audit

 What is a sales performance audit?

-A sales performance audit is part of the journey towards sales optimisation and then sales growth.
+A sales performance audit is the critical first step of the journey towards sales optimisation and then sales growth.

-The initial goal for any organisation is to create a stable, repeatable, predictable sales output, then to introduce high performance sales strategies to move from sales optimisation to sales maximisation…and ideally continuous sales improvement.
+The initial goal for any organisation is to create a stable, repeatable, predictable sales output, then to introduce high performance sales strategies to move from sales optimisation to sales maximisation…and then adopt continuous sales improvement.

 This article is for you in you want to move through those 3 critical phases.